zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/json/json.md

 ## Introduction

 This workshop aims to help you understanding JSON data and how you can use SQL and PL/SQL with JSON data stored in Oracle Database.
+This lab takes approximately 20 minutes.

 ## About JSON in the Oracle Database